enzoferey/ethers-error-parser/README.md

 ## Work in progress

 This package is a work in progress.
-Although it is not yet complete and many Ethers errors code could be handled more elegantly, it is safe to use in production as it is.
-Some information is better than no information.
+Although it is not yet complete and many Ethers errors could be handled more elegantly, it is safe to use in production as it is.
+Some insights is better than no insights.

-This package is being used in different production projects and it is in constant evolution based on the needs of those projects.
-If you find some type of error that is not handled yet, please open an issue or pull request 🙏
+This package is being used in different production projects and it is in constant evolution based on the needs of these projects.
+If you find some error that is not handled yet or that does not provide a great context, please open an issue or pull request 🙏

 ## Getting started